Teddy boys and dances

 Young women typically let men ask them out rather than initiate dates themselves.
 When asked, women gave an immediate answer, and didn’t cancel dates without a good reason.

 If eating at a restaurant, the woman would tell her date what she wanted so he could order for her.
-The man would be sure to be polite and chivalrous, helping her with her coat, opening doors, and even walking between her and the curb, a tradition that teenagers nowadays might not have even heard of.
+The man would be sure to be polite and chivalrous, helping her with her coat, opening doors, and even walking between her and the kerb, a tradition that teenagers nowadays might not have even heard of.

 We worried about what to wear